webbjeremy-ops/echonet-modal-deployment/README.md

 ---

-## 📄 Citation

-If you use this architecture in your research, please cite:

-> [Placeholder: Author Names.
-"Democratizing Deliberate Practice: Development and Validation of a Serverless, Dual-Model AI Tool for Automated Echocardiography Feedback."
-Journal of Imaging Informatics in Medicine, 2025.]

-*The de-identified video clips used for model training and validation are available via the Stanford EchoNet-Dynamic public repository.*
+*The de-identified video clips used for model training and validation are available via the Stanford EchoNet-Dynamic public repository. https://echonet.github.io/dynamic/*